- Licensing Services

 Q: What is a license?
 How do I get it?
 When can I get it

 A: I-502 creates three separate tiers: marijuana producer, marijuana processor, and marijuana retailer.
-Currently the WSLCB is working to define what the qualifications and requirements for each license will be.
+Specific license requirements are detailed in the proposed rules which are available here.
+Presently the Board is not accepting license applications.
 The best way to keep up to date on the process is to register for email notifications on the WSLCB website www.liq.wa.gov.

 Q: How much does a license cost?